smooth transition to college is not just about the college student. Adjusting

 are bound to take place at the holiday dinner table.

 We believe that these difficult conversations do not happen in isolation; students struggle to assert their new independence just as parents struggle to define their new role.
+While there are no standard protocols or rules of engagement applicable to every family,

 Do a Google search of the word “crisis” and you will find countless results.
 Okay, that’s not true.
 Google is counting.
 There are approximately 1,030,000,000 search results (and counting).
-Topping the list of crises are opioid crisis, refugee crisis, climate crisis, crisis in Sudan, and crisis on earth (this is a live-action television series starring superheroes –
+Topping the list of crises are opioid crisis, refugee crisis, climate crisis, crisis in Sudan, and crisis on earth (this is a live-action television series starring superheroes – go figure).
+A fairly new member to this list is “crisis on campus,” as a recent article from the Los Angeles Times entitled “There’s a Loneliness Crisis on College Campuses,” illustrates.

 My best friend was “born in the first half of the last century.”
 He introduces himself this way as he proffers his hand to my son, a hipster college student, who ignores the hand and goes in for the manly hug.
 It’s a small interaction that speaks volumes about the times.
-We are 20th Century parents raising 21st Century kids who have completely different lifestyles,
+We are 20th Century parents raising 21st Century kids who have completely different lifestyles, dreams, and stressors.
+Deluged by news, information, and social media,

 Remember the Freshman Five?
 The phrase refers to the pounds